Purchases made through links earn us a small commission, at no extra cost to you.

 There are 6 minshuku (family run, Japanese-style bed and breakfasts) in Ainokura, so it would be a great place to experience a traditional farmhouse stay.
 Each gassho-style inn has 3 guest rooms and can accommodate a total of ten people.

-For your convenience, here is where you can make reservations for 4 of the minshuku in Ainokura village.
+For your convenience, here is where you can make reservations for some of the minshuku in Ainokura village.
 Please consider booking your Gokayama accommodations through the included link.
 It costs nothing extra and helps support this website.
 Thank you!

 I visited Gokayama as a guest of the Japan National Tourism Organization.
 As always, I only speak the truth and hosts have no editorial influence on articles.